 What we like:

 - Affordable price point

 - Tons of configuration options

 - Might require the use of some professional tools

-The One to Hide All Your Junk: Mustard The Lowdown
+The One for Your First Apartment: Mustard The Lowdown

 Dimensions: 28.3-by-39.4-by-15.7 inches | Weight capacity: Up to 60 pounds | Material: Metal

 - Comes with hooks for hanging items inside